Windows 8 Status

 Windows 7 is the University's current operating system.
-Faculty and staff who opt to purchase desktop and/or laptop models which require the use of Windows 8 (or Windows RT; see below) should note that such models will have limited support.
+Faculty and staff who opt to purchase desktop and/or laptop models which require the use of Windows 8 (or Surface Pro; see below) should note that such models will have limited support as described in the "Self-supported PC" section.

 - ITaP's statement regarding Windows 8, https://www.itap.purdue.edu/newsroom/news/purdue_it.html

-Windows RT vs. Windows 8: Not the same
+Surface Pro vs. Surface RT: Not the same

-Windows RT is a variant of the Windows operating system designed to run only on mobile devices with ARM-based processors.
-Windows RT will not run software written for traditional Windows versions like Windows 7.
-(This is true for both the original Windows RT and Windows RT 8.1.)
+Windows RT is a variant of the Windows operating system designed to run only on Surface RTs.
+Windows RT will not run software written for traditional Windows versions.
 Although Windows RT is cosmetically similar to Windows 8, software written for one is incompatible with the other.

 Microsoft's Surface Pro and Surface Pro 2 tablet models run Windows 8 (and Windows 8.1); the hardware is built around Intel processors.
 These models should be able to run software written for traditional Windows versions like Windows 7 -- but your mileage may vary.